 If a deer appears on the road…

 Don't do it.
-The instinctual action of swerving can actually cause more harm than good because you may swerve into the other lane with oncoming traffic, a tree, a fence, or road sign, which can increase your chance of injury.
+The instinctual action of swerving can cause more harm than good.
+You may swerve into the other lane with oncoming traffic, a tree, a fence or road sign.
+This can increase your chance of injury.

 Drive towards where the animal came from

-Roaming wildlife are most likely to either stand where they are discovered in fear or will run onward in the continual direction from whence they came.
-If you feel you can safely maneuver your car, your best option to miss the animal is to drive towards the direction where the animal came from (this will not work for deer).
+When sensing danger, roaming wildlife are most likely to either stand still in fear, or run onward in the direction they are already going.
+If you feel you can safely maneuver your car, your best option to miss the animal is often to drive towards the direction where it came from.

-Unless there is a car directly behind you, brake firmly and safely slow your vehicle.
+Per iii, unless there is a car directly behind you, brake firmly and safely slow your vehicle.
 If there is a car close by, slow down, but make sure to honk your horn to signal to the other driver that there is a problem ahead.
-By the way, Mythbusters busted the myth that speeding up will decrease your chances of injury — so don't do that!